|

 CHAPTER 7

-King’s Daughter, King’s Sister,
+King’s Daughter, King’s

 God’s Wife of Amen